 - Getting Started with Blazor – Easy!

-- Generating your project with Visual Studio or Code.
+- Generating your project with Visual Studio, dotnet CLI or Visual Studio Code

 Blazor Data Binding